 Mezzo-soprano Hilary Ginther has been equally hailed as a bravura artist in classical grand opera and contemporary works.
 Opera Now Magazine profiled her as one of ten young American singers intent on taking the opera world by storm, calling attention both to her "terrific stage presence" and "substantial and richly colored instrument".
 Ms. Ginther's Philadelphia Orchestra debut as a featured soloist in the orchestra's first-ever performances of Bernstein's MASS under the baton of Yannick Nézet-Séguin has been recorded by Deutsche Grammophon and was internationally released in commemoration of the composer's centenary.

-Current engagements include Ms. Ginther's role and company debut as Olga in Eugene Onegin with Opera Omaha, her international debut as Adalgisa in Norma with Musica Viva Hong Kong, a return to the role of Rosina in Il barbiere di Siviglia with Opera on the James and Fargo-Moorhead Opera, and Beethoven’s Symphony No. 9 in Santa Fe with Maestro Joe Illick.
-Another major bel canto role is in the works for Ms. Ginther for the 2022-2023 season with information forthcoming.
+Recent engagements include Ms. Ginther's role and company debut as Olga in Eugene Onegin with Opera Omaha, her international debut as Adalgisa in Norma with Musica Viva Hong Kong, a return to the role of Rosina in Il barbiere di Siviglia with Opera on the James and Fargo-Moorhead Opera, and Beethoven’s Symphony No. 9 in Santa Fe with Maestro Joe Illick.

 In February 2020, Ms. Ginther made her New Orleans Opera debut as Joan of Arc in a rare production of Tchaikovsky's massive grand opera The Maid of Orléans.
 That spring, she was scheduled to make her role debut as Santuzza in Cavalleria rusticana, but that production was cancelled due to the Covid-19 pandemic.